GodzikLab/TABT/README.md

 results/evaluation.tsv - evaluation of TABT score based on rankings of verified antobody targest for ibd,pso,ra and sle

-scripts/ - all python programs used by TABT scripts/prep_*.py - preprocess expression, GWAS and interactions data used by TABT scripts/tabt.py - calculates TABT scores and evaluates them based on testing sets of therapeutic antibodies
+scripts/ - all python programs used by TABT scripts/prepare_data.py - prepares interactions, expression, and GWAS data used by TABT scripts/tabt.py - calculates TABT scores and performs a test using targets of approved therapeutic antibodies

 To run TABT scripts, please create the environment variable TABT_DIR containing the name of the current TABT folder e.g., by adding the following line to your .bashrc in your home folder:

 export TABT_DIR="_full_path_of_tabt_folder_"

+Then run scripts scripts/prepare_data.py and scripts/tabt.py

 </pre>